A Surfer's Paradise...

 Safety: Lifequards operate during the summer, although we would advise checking this beforehand.

-Dogs: Dogs are banned on the beach from Easter Day to 1st October - although we would advise checking this beforehand to ensure it hasn't changed.
+Dogs: Dogs are banned on the beach throughout July and August between the hours of 10am-6pm - although we would advise checking this beforehand to ensure it hasn't changed.
 Information on bringing your dog on holiday.